• Newsletter

 Amy Nunn is the VP of Sales and Marketing for Prestige Hotels and Resorts where she leads the team of wholesale, conference, and corporate sales directors for the company’s 15 locations across BC which include the Northern BC properties of Prince Rupert, Smithers, and Prince George.

-Amy Nunn is the Vice President of Sales and Marketing for Prestige Hotels and Resorts where she leads the team of wholesale, conference, and corporate sales directors for the company’s 15 locations across BC which include the Northern BC properties of Prince Rupert, Smithers, and Prince George.
 In her role, she directs the development of all marketing and branding materials including their online presence, as well as digital, print, social media, and traditional marketing efforts.
 Amy began her career after earning a Communication Studies Degree with a focus on Journalism Arts from the University of Calgary.
 After moving back to her home province of Saskatchewan, she held positions as an Account Manager for advertising agencies before taking on the role of Director of Leisure Marketing at Tourism Saskatoon.
 In 2016 Amy moved to the Okanagan Valley with her young family in search of the BC lifestyle.
 She feels fortunate to be a part of the thriving tourism industry in the province, still finds herself looking at the destination through the awe-inspired eyes of a tourist and is proud to contribute to the industry’s success in her role on DBC’s Tourism Marketing Committee.
 Communication Studies Degree with a focus on Journalism Arts from the University of Calgary.
 After moving back to her home province of Saskatchewan, she held positions as an Account Manager for advertising agencies before taking on the role of Director of Leisure Marketing at Tourism Saskatoon.
 In 2016 Amy moved to the Okanagan Valley with her young family in search of the BC lifestyle.
 She feels fortunate to be a part of the thriving tourism industry in the province, still finds herself looking at the destination through the awe-inspired eyes of a tourist and is proud to contribute to the industry’s success in her role on DBC’s Tourism Marketing Committee.

-Amy Thacker CEO – Cariboo Chilcotin Coast Tourism Association
+Amy Thacker CEO, Cariboo Chilcotin Coast Tourism Association

 Learn More

-Amy Thacker CEO – Cariboo Chilcotin Coast Tourism Association
+Amy Thacker CEO, Cariboo Chilcotin Coast Tourism Association

-Amy has a strong passion for rural tourism and economic development.
-Amy holds a Bachelor of Science in Business Administration with majors in Project Management and Operations Management.
-Entering tourism as the Marketing Manager for Gold Country Communities Society, Amy wrote and successfully implemented the Gold Country GeoTourism program, a first in British Columbia, encompassing parts of the Cariboo Chilcotin Coast, Vancouver, Coast & Mountains and Thompson Okanagan.
-Since joining the Cariboo Chilcotin Coast Tourism Association, Amy has become very familiar with all aspects of destination management, leading award-winning programs such as the Gold Rush Trail and Cariboo Reputation Recovery collaboratives.
-Amy believes rural British Columbia holds untapped potential and unlimited opportunities for excellence.
-Amy has a strong passion for rural tourism and economic development.
-Amy holds a Bachelor of Science in Business Administration with majors in Project Management and Operations Management.
 Entering tourism as the Marketing Manager for Gold Country Communities Society, Amy wrote and successfully implemented the Gold Country GeoTourism program, a first in British Columbia, encompassing parts of the Cariboo Chilcotin Coast, Vancouver, Coast & Mountains and Thompson Okanagan.
 Since joining the Cariboo Chilcotin Coast Tourism Association, Amy has become very familiar with all aspects of destination management, leading award-winning programs such as the Gold Rush Trail and Cariboo Reputation Recovery collaboratives.
 Amy believes rural British Columbia holds untapped potential and unlimited opportunities for excellence.

 Learn More

-Chris Drysdale Owner – Cloudside Hotel
+Chris Drysdale Owner, Cloudside Hotel

 Chris is the owner-operator of the boutique Cloudside Hotel in Nelson.
 He helped found the Nelson-Kootenay Lake DMO and is past chair, currently back for his second term as a director.